Dr. David Wiley

 As more research is conducted on the impact open educational resources (OER) have on the cost of higher education and on learning outcomes, it’s becoming increasingly clear that OER offer an effective alternative to traditional textbooks.
 However, use of OER remains relatively uncommon at four-year colleges and universities.
 In this presentation, David Wiley addresses challenges of OER adoption, discusses the transformational experience of creating renewable assignments that allow students to create and openly share content, and predicts what lies ahead for open education.

-This event is co-sponsored by the UTA Libraries and the LINK Research Lab.
+This event was co-sponsored by the UTA Libraries and the LINK Research Lab.